segmentio/segment-docs/src/connections/destinations/catalog/moengage/index.md

 This will send the event to MoEngage with the associated properties.
 Tracking events is essential and will help you create segments for engaging users.

 #### Reset
-If your app supports the ability for a user to logout and login with a new identity, then you’ll need to call reset for the Analytics client.
+If your app supports the ability for a user to logout and login with a new identity, then you'll need to call reset for the Analytics client.

 #### Migrating from older version(One time process)
 Please refer to [this](http://docs.moengage.com/docs/migrating-to-7xxx) link to migrate from SDK version less than 2.0.00